 In Sperm Biology and Infertility, we aim to combine two fields with an emerging third one: 1) Sperm Metabolism, Sperm Mitochondria and Sperm Oxygen Radicals Production, 2) Evolutionary Sperm Biology and Ecology, and 3) the role of Dietary Lipids in Sperm Membrane and Metabolism.
 We mainly use Drosophila and bedbugs Cimex.

-Sperm Metabolism and Sperm Oxygen Radicals
+Sperm Metabolism, Sperm Mitochondria and Sperm Oxygen Radicals Production

-more to come.
+More to come on sperm biology.
 For the moment see: